POP3 or IMAP for my email?

 Setting up your email is often something we rush to get it working.
 It’s not the actual work we need to do but is imperative to us being able to do our work the way we should.
 Taking a moment to decide which protocol you want between POP3 or IMAP can save you a lot of headaches down the line.

+So, what do the available mail protocols mean?
 What is the implication of each and why choose a specific one?

-POP3 or Post Office Protocol version 3 is a legacy mail protocol which was encouraged in early internet days by most Internet Service Providers (ISP’s).
-The reason for this was that ISP infrastructure was often limited (not at HostAfrica though ! ) and POP3 helped alleviate some issues.
-Let us see why.
+POP3 or Post Office Protocol version 3 is a legacy mail protocol that was encouraged in the early Internet days by most Internet Service Providers (ISPs).
+The reason for this was that ISP infrastructure was often limited (not at HOSTAFRICA) and POP3 helped alleviate some issues.
+Let’s take a look at why.

-POP3 was meant for single user-single device scenarios where server space was at a premium.
-What POP3 does is it downloads the email from the server so that it is removed from the server.
-Sent email is also stored on you device, NOT on the server.
+POP3 was meant for single-user-single device scenarios where server space was at a premium.
+What POP3 does, is download the email from the server so that it is removed from the server.
+The sent email is also stored on your device, not on the server.
 This saves the ISP space, but that is not an issue with modern storage space no longer being an issue.

-The downside is that if your device (Laptop/Mobile/Desktop) is stolen or broken, you lose all your mail.
+The downside is that if your device is stolen or broken, you lose all your mail, which would be terrible in today’s environment given how dependent we are on storing communication records.
 You may have a backup, but it is usually a mission to restore.
 POP3 also does not play well with multiple devices.
 Even if you tell your mail client (Outlook, Thunderbird) to leave a copy on the server, the results can be erratic.

 IMAP – Internet Messaging Access Protocol